 That can make it hard to rest and sleep.

 The lack of heroes keeps us up at night because, at its core, a hero or heroine is an example for you to follow.
 A hero is a leader and more.
 A leader is someone in a certain position.
 A hero is a leader on a pedestal.
 The hero shines as a leader.

 Like a sweet memory gradually forgotten, heroes disappeared little by little sometime between 1973 and the mid-1980s.
 It’s hard to say when exactly.
 The lack was on a lot of minds.
 There were a lot of songs written back then and since about the shortage.
 Forward-thinking academics like Mark Gerzon struggled to redefine heroes for the 1980s and beyond with mixed success.

 By 1988, we had a major motion picture positing Jesus was less of a hero, more of a regular man.
 Heroes were definitely gone by then if a major movie like that could get made.

 By now, in 2019, the notion of a hero, like chivalry, is quaint.

 In popular, mass culture, in 1973 on the Brady Bunch, the character Bobby told his friends that he knew Joe Namath.
 The boy faked an illness to get the famous quarterback, his hero, to visit him.

 In the old days, people weren’t perfect then either.
 The media would help athletes, politicians, and others keep up the appearance.
 It was considered the right thing to do.

-Around the time Bobby on the Brady Bunch was lionizing Broadway Joe, the Washington Post and the Watergate scandal was bringing the president down.
-That was a turning point for politicians at least.
+Around the time Bobby on the Brady Bunch was lionizing Broadway Joe, the Washington Post and the Watergate scandal were bringing the president down.
+That was a turning point for politicians, at least.